likaiprime/tap4-ai-webui-topfree-ai/README.md

 ## Wanna submit your website on topfree.ai?
 ### Wanna add you website to our `/startup` page?
-- open an issue here: [Top Free-AI-Directory](https://github.com/6677-ai/Top Free-AI-Directory/issues)
+- open an issue here: [TopFree-AI-Directory](https://github.com/6677-ai/TopFree-AI-Directory/issues)
 - email us: contact@topfree.ai

 ## Links to our products
-### Top Free-AI-Directory
+### TopFree-AI-Directory
-The Collection for the AI tools all over the world. | Collect free ChatGPT mirrors, alternatives,prompt, other AI tools, etc. For more, please visit: [Top Free AI](https://topfree.ai)
+The Collection for the AI tools all over the world. | Collect free ChatGPT mirrors, alternatives,prompt, other AI tools, etc. For more, please visit: [TopFree AI](https://topfree.ai)

 ### How to get your first users for startup at the website list
 Here is the website list for submit your product to get users.
-Please visit [StartUp Your Product List](https://github.com/6677-ai/Top Free-AI-Directory/blob/main/Startup-Your-Product-List.md)
+Please visit [StartUp Your Product List](https://github.com/6677-ai/TopFree-AI-Directory/blob/main/Startup-Your-Product-List.md)

 ### GPT-4o in OpenAI
 The amazing new feature released in 2024.05.14.
 GPT-4o is coming, let's chat with her.
 Please [GPT-4o](https://openai.com/index/hello-gpt-4o/)